BlueBrain/NeuroTS/doc/source/params_and_distrs.rst

 Parameters and distributions
 ============================

-This page describes the format of the expected parameters and distributions used by TNS.
+This page describes the format of the expected parameters and distributions used by NeuroTS.

 Parameters
 ----------

-.. jsonschema:: ../../tns/schemas/parameters.json
+.. jsonschema:: ../../neurots/schemas/parameters.json
     :lift_definitions:
     :auto_reference:
     :auto_target: